idaholab/moose/framework/doc/content/source/meshgenerators/MeshDiagnosticsGenerator.md

 A minimum and a maximum element volume can be specified to the `MeshDiagnosticsGenerator` using the [!param](/Mesh/MeshDiagnosticsGenerator/minimum_element_volumes) and the [!param](/Mesh/MeshDiagnosticsGenerator/maximum_element_volumes) parameters.
-This diagnostics is mostly used to detect zero or negative volume elements, from distorted meshes.
+These diagnostics are mostly used to detect zero or negative volume elements, from distorted meshes.

 !alert note title=How to fix large elements
 Large elements may be sub-divided using the [RefineBlockGenerator.md] with for example a